saikitsune/jobs/contents/backend-engineer/index.md

 ## Ok, sound good?

-Then show us your poetry that rhymes with Go, Coffee, zmq, rmq - either you have projects using these, or you will make one and put it up.
+Then show us your poetry that rhymes with Go, Coffee, zmq, rmq

+You should a) already have projects using these, or b) you will make some and put it up before you apply.

 Please send us your,